Perhaps the least visited of the Princes’ Islands in Istanbul is Burgazada. For this reason, it’s also my favorite.

 Perhaps the reason the island of Heybeliada is internationally known is the controversy surrounding Halki Seminary (Θεολογική Σχολή Χάλκης), which sits on a hill just above town.
 It’s the main school of theology for the Ecumenical Patriarchate of Constantinople.

-The second biggest of the Princes’ Islands in Istanbul is Heybeliada (Saddlebag Island), also known by its Greek name, Halki (Χάλκη).
+Heybeliada is the second biggest of the Princes’ Islands in Istanbul.
 It makes for a nice, relaxing day trip from the bustling and chaotic mainland.

-The smallest of the Princes’ Islands in Istanbul is Kınalıada.
+Kınalıada is the smallest of the four biggest Princes’ Islands in Istanbul.
 It also happens to be the first stop on the ferries, and one of the quieter and less visited islands.